SardarBoy/75Hard/leetcode/sql/README.md

 **Sellers with No 2020 Sales** – Learned to filter data using GROUP BY + HAVING and subqueries with NOT IN.

 **Top Grades per Student** – Practiced SQL window functions (RANK, DENSE_RANK, ROW_NUMBER) to handle ties and find top-ranked entries.

+**Histogram of Tweets** – Practiced multi level aggregation using 2 subqueries